 At Halloween Havoc that same year, the masked WCW Phantom debuted and squashed Tom Zenk.
 Shortly afterward, The Phantom revealed himself to be a returning Ravishing Rick Rude, where he explained that Dangerously was going to dismantle WCW brick by brick.
 Paul E, now stating he had been fired as a commentator but still had a valid manager’s license, cackled in the background, seemingly giddy with joy over his new acquisition.

 Firstly, the group consisted of 6 members plus a manager.
 Like the Horsemen a few years earlier, each of the six was famed for being excellent in the ring and brilliant at doing promos.
 However, the Horsemen were renowned for only having a select four in that fabled group (the clue is in the name, folks), whereas the Dangerous Alliance filled your screen with more characters and voices.
 In Paul E, the group had a vocal, brash mouthpiece with a clear aim and intent as to why the group existed.
 Arn Anderson lent some old school Horsemen vibes to the stable, and in Madusa, the Alliance had a female presence that was easily capable of being a star in her own right, as later years would show.

 Yet despite the extra personnel, this collection of competitors did not feel thrown together in any way.
 Some wrestling stables can possess a member that does not seem like a good fit.
-Whether this individual has nothing else going on or has been added to create a dramatic exit from the group at a later date, there can often be parts to a wrestling collective that somehow just seem off.
+Whether this individual has nothing else going on or has been added to create a dramatic exit from the group at a later date, there can often be parts to a wrestling collective that somehow just seems off.
 Owen Hart in the Nation of Domination springs to mind, as does Rick Rude himself when he would join the early incarnation of D-Generation X a few years later.